Effective Methods for Potato Spacing

 Russet potatoes, popular especially for baking because of their large size, are the most commonly grown potatoes in the United States.
 Even though the potatoes the plant produces are large like the seed potato, the recommended distance between each planted potato is about twelve inches apart.
 This spacing can still produce about 10 to 15 pounds of Russet potatoes.
 However, ensure that you have at least three feet of space between each row of Russets for best production.

-You may read also our other articles about carrots spacing and kale spacing.
+If you are interested in spacing for other vegetables in your garden, please read our other articles about carrots spacing and kale spacing.